nextflow-io/nextflow/docs/config.md

 `apptainer.runOptions`
 : This attribute can be used to provide any extra command line options supported by `apptainer exec`.

-Read the {ref}`container-apptainer` page to learn more about how to use Apptainer containers with Nextflow.
+Read the `container-apptainer` page to learn more about how to use Apptainer containers with Nextflow.

-(config-aws)=

 ### Scope `aws`